jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Solo button

 Allows you to hear one or more users on their own.
 Those not soloed will be muted.
 Note also that those people who are not soloed will see a "muted" icon above your fader.

-Users are listed left to right in the order that they connect.
-You can change the sort order using the Edit option in the application menu.

 You can group users together using the "group" toggle.
 Moving the fader of any member of the group will move the other faders in that group by the same amount.
 You can isolate a channel from the group temporarily with shift-click-drag.